 - Tadjudin Sunny v Bank of America 4 HKLRD 662 (Junior Counsel for the Defendant) – represented the bank in a claim involving a novel issue of whether an anti-avoidance provision can be implied into an employment contract

-- Panel of External Counsel – Competition Commission (2016)
+- Appointed to the Panel of External Counsel – Competition Commission (2016)

 - Member of the Publications Sub-Committee of the Hong Kong Bar Association (2012)

 - John regularly lectures at CPD Courses for solicitors in Hong Kong

 - Baker & McKenzie Prize in Company Law (2005)